FikriAbdillah01/gdp-prediction/README.md

 <img width = "800" height = "300" src = "figures/linalg/Linear Regression data 1947 to predict 2004.png">
 </p>

-- Empat Gambar diatas merupakan hasil prediksi menggunakan data dari 1947-1958 yang memiliki 6 indikator dengan linear regression model.
-Model dengan data ini dapat memprediksi secara akurat jika dilihat dari nilai RMSE yang kecil.
-Namun, dari ketiga krisis ekonomi yang dibahas, the linear regression with data in 1947 still not accurately predict them.
+- The four images above are the results of predictions using data from 1947-1958 which have 6 indicators with a linear regression model.
+The model with this data can predict accurately if seen from the small RMSE value.
+However, of the three economic crises discussed, the linear regression with data in 1947 still does not accurately predict them.

 <p align = "center">
 <img width = "800" height = "300" src = "figures/linalg/Linear Regression data 1959 to predict 1972.png">